Flood Facts

 - When your community participates in the Community Rating System (CRS), you can qualify for an insurance premium discount of up to 45%.

-- More than 5.5 million people currently hold flood insurance policies in more than 21,000 communities across the U.S.
+- There are currently more than 4.7 million active flood insurance policies in more than 23,000 communities across the U.S.

 - For more policy and claim statistics, visit the National Flood Insurance Program (External Link).